alinex/node-book/doc/coding/quality.md

 possible for all of them.

 But as with the goals I may use it as guideline which I try to follow but not need to.
+I will use this letter as specifier within the package documentation.

 ### Class A